 The benefits are increased engagement, productivity, trust, and job satisfaction—all of which greatly affect your company’s bottom line.

 Make it an important tradition; do it once a week, every other week, or once a month.
-Dedicating four to eight hours a month to play together is worth every minute.
-It’s not a sacrifice; it’s an investment in a better company and it pays out in increased performance and productivity from happier, more cohesive teams.
+Dedicating some hours of month to play together is worth every minute.
+It’s an investment in a better company and it pays out in increased performance and productivity from happier, more cohesive teams.
 Make sure to include activities with some healthy competition and ones that require everyone to work together on a shared project.
 Here are a few ideas to get the ball rolling: